Tree nut allergy factsheet

 Tree nuts are also common in noodles, curry, stir-fries, and rice dishes.

-Tree nuts, in particular cashews, are also commonly used in plant-based or dairy-free cheese and cream, so it is important to always check the package and ingredients list of all foods that your child is exposed to.
+Tree nuts, particularly cashews, are also commonly used in plant-based or dairy-free cheese and cream, so it is important to always check the package and ingredients list of all foods your child is exposed to.

 Tree nuts, food labels and eating out